 While some redirects are a necessary evil, try to keep them to a minimum.
-Consider updating out of date pages rather than adding new pages with similar content.
+Consider updating out-of-date pages rather than adding new pages with similar content.
 That works a lot better for both page speed optimization and search optimization.
-It provides for better user experience as well.
+It provides for a better user experience as well.

 18. Use AMP for Mobile Visitors

-Most website users come from mobile devices in 2020.
+Most website users come from mobile devices in 2021.
 Our WordPress page speed optimization tips would not be complete without mentioning Google’s Accelerated Mobile Pages, or AMP for short.
-Google AMP is an opensource project that enables the creation of websites that are consistently fast, beautiful, and high-performing across all devices and screen sizes.
+Google AMP is an open-source project that enables the creation of websites that are consistently fast, beautiful, and high-performing across all devices and screen sizes.